Opinion: Novak Djokovic must tell the truth to keep any respect | DW | 05.01.2022

 Of course, this may not be fair on the Serbian.
 After all, we're told that he and a handful of others were granted the exemption after their applications were anonymized and assessed by medical professionals.
 Given that we know he hasn't had the vaccine by virtue of his application, it's quite possible he's had COVID-19 in recent weeks or months.
 It's certainly the most plausible way a top level athlete could meet the criteria for exemption.

 In which case, why not say that?
-While everyone is entitled to keep their medical history private, there's no shame in having contracted COVID.
+While everyone is entitled to keep their medical history private, there's no shame in having contracted the virus.

 If his comments and attitude over the past couple of years haven't shown Djokovic to be someone opposed to vaccination, or, more bluntly, someone who put's his own needs and desires over those of society, the 2020 Adria Tour is the smoking gun.

-Last June, before any vaccines had been released, Djokovic organized a tournament attended by many top players.
+Last June, before any vaccines had been released, Djokovic organized a tournament in Serbia and Croatia attended by many top players.
 He and many other players predictably caught COVID-19 after partying and being pictured in close contact with each other.
 Who cares who else is getting on that plane home?

 "I am so deeply sorry our tournament has caused harm," Djokovic said at the time.
 It feels like that sympathy was for himself, rather than the effects of his actions.